isc-projects/kea/doc/guide/install.rst

    **Note**

-   When building from source code retrieved via Git, additional software will be required: automake (v1.11 or later), libtoolize, and autoconf (v2.69 or later).
+   When building from source code retrieved via git, additional software will be required: automake (v1.11 or later), libtoolize, and autoconf (v2.69 or later).
 These may need to be installed.

-The latest development code is available on Gitlab (see https://gitlab.isc.org/isc-projects/kea).
+The latest development code is available on GitLab (see https://gitlab.isc.org/isc-projects/kea).
 The Kea source is public and development is done in the “master” branch.